LIGHTING DESIGN DETAILS IN JAPAN

 LIGHTING DESIGN SOLUTIONS DETAILS IN JAPAN

-1 – HARMONY, SIMPLICITY, ELEGANCE
+1 – BALANCE, SIMPLICITY, ELEGANCE

 In interiors, great importance is attached to space and light.
 Japanese houses and apartments often have an open floor plan, which helps to create a feeling of space and harmony.
 There are often no curtains, or they are very thin, which allows natural light to easily penetrate the interior.